ForeverACharles/ILOC-CodeGenerator-DeadCodeElminator/DeadCodeElimination/README.md

 Dead Code Elimination Project written in C

 ### Usage
-In order to run the register allocator program:
+In order to run the dead code elimination program:
 1) Have the project directory open in terminal/shell

 2) Place all testing input files in the directory